hariprasath-v/Intel_oneAPI_Hackerearth_Predict-the-quality-of-freshwater/README.md

 #### Month, Day, Time of day these features don't have any relevant information for determining the quality of freshwater.

 ### Model
-#### Created startified train and test dataset from the entire dataset.
+#### Created stratified train and test dataset from the entire dataset.
 #### Xgboost, lightgbm, catboost trained and evaluated with F1 score.
 #### For faster inference models are converted to oneDAL model.
 #### F1 score comparison